Dynamics of Anyon Clusters in Fractional Quantum Hall Fluids: Bulk tunneling experiments

 \section{Bulk tunneling experiments}

-The effective interactions within anyon clusters have direct experimental relevance in recently developed STM measurements, whose detailed implementations have been discussed in several recent works \cite{exp_STM_Papic2018, exp_STM_highReso, exp_STM_coissard2022imaging}.
-In these experiments, single-electron tunneling occurs when the electronic potential $V_t$ applied to the tip satisfies
+The effective interactions within anyon clusters have direct experimental relevance in recently developed STM measurements, whose detailed setups and implementations, both theory and experiment, have been discussed in several recent works \cite{exp_STM_Papic2018, exp_STM_highReso, exp_STM_coissard2022imaging}.
+In such experiments, single-electron tunneling occurs when the electronic potential $V_t$ applied to the tip satisfies

 where $E_0$ is the work function of the 2DEG, $E_z$ accounts for the finite-thickness effect \cite{DasSarma2008FiniteWidth}, and $E_{xy}$ represents the energy scale of the strongly correlated 2D system studied here.
 After the bulk tunneling, a few-anyon cluster with total positive charge of $+e$ will be left behind.
 The number of anyons in this cluster is determined by the specific FQH phase (e.g. $3$ for Laughlin 1/3 and $4$ for MR).
-Due to the non-trivial inter-anyonic interactions as we have shown in the previous sections, the anyon cluster could be in different forms of “bound states" depending on the effective anyon interaction, the size of the STM tip, and the bias voltage applied to the tip.
-In particular, the effective interactions of such few-anyon clusters significantly influence the experimental outcomes, making such measurements potentially very useful for understanding the dynamics of anyon clusters.
+Due to the non-trivial inter-anyonic interactions, as we have shown in the previous sections, the anyon cluster could be in different forms of “bound states" depending on the effective anyon interaction, the size of the STM tip, and the bias voltage applied to the tip.
+In particular, the effective interactions and the consequent structures of the few-anyon clusters influence the experimental outcomes, especially for the low-lying parts, which are mainly contributed by the quasihole states.
+It makes such measurements potentially very useful for understanding the dynamics of anyon clusters.